-When DIRECT is selected, this section controls the Aux Direct Inputs.
-The Pre Fader and Pan controls will be in-operative.
+When DIRECT is selected, this section controls the auxiliary direct inputs.
+The pre fader and pan controls will be inoperative.

 Auxiliary Outputs

 When MASTER is selected these controls adjust the auxiliary outputs.
 The ON buttons switch the output on and off.